w3c/trace-context/README.md

 A simplistic regex-based implementation can be found in the `test` folder.
 This implementation has 100% compliance to the test suite.

-[Open Telemetry](https://opentelemetry.io) has alpha implementations for the following
+[OpenTelemetry](https://opentelemetry.io) has alpha implementations for the following
 languages:

 1. [.NET](https://github.com/open-telemetry/opentelemetry-dotnet/blob/605760cf5ae0511b94d475a754f5ca1a5ec35f41/src/OpenTelemetry.Api/Context/Propagation/TraceContextFormat.cs)